MMoronto/Delco_BridgeList/README.md

 # Delco_BridgeList
-Delaware county bridge data scraped from Bridge Reports with Nokogiri and saved to a JSON file.
+City of Philadelphia bridge data scraped from Bridge Reports with Nokogiri and saved to a JSON file.